Mariner 10: Plasma detectors

 The plasma experiment's goal was to study the ionized gases (plasma) of the solar wind, the temperature and density of its electrons, and how the planets affected the velocity of the plasma stream.
 The experiment contained two components, facing in opposite directions.
 The Scanning Electrostatic Analyzer was aimed toward the Sun and could detect positive ions and electrons, which were separated by a set of three concentric hemispherical plates.
-The Scanning Electron Spectrometer has aimed away from the Sun, and detected only electrons, using just one hemispherical plate.
+The Scanning Electron Spectrometer was aimed away from the Sun, and detected only electrons, using just one hemispherical plate.
 The instruments could be rotated about 60° to either side.
 By gathering data on the solar wind's movement around Mercury, the plasma experiment could be used to verify the magnetometer's observations of Mercury's magnetic field.
-Using the plasma detectors, Mariner 10 gathered the first in situ solar wind data from inside Venus' orbit.
+Using the plasma detectors, Mariner 10 gathered the first in situ solar wind data from inside Venus's orbit.

 Shortly after launch, scientists found that the Scanning Electrostatic Analyzer had failed because a door shielding the analyzer did not open.
 An unsuccessful attempt was made to forcibly unfasten the door with the first course correction maneuver.
 The experiment operators had planned to observe the directions taken by positive ions prior to the ions' collision with the Analyzer, but this data was lost.
 The experiment was still able to collect some data using the properly functioning Scanning Electron Spectrometer.